mandeepbal/benchmark/site/index.md

 This query primarily tests the throughput with which each framework can read and write table data.
 The best performers are Impala (mem) and Shark (mem) which see excellent throughput by avoiding disk.
 For on-disk data, Redshift sees the best throughput for two reasons.
 First, the Redshift clusters have more disks and second, Redshift uses columnar compression which allows it to bypass a field which is not used in the query.
 Shark and Impala scan at HDFS throughput with fewer disks.

 Both Shark and Impala outperform Hive by 3-4X due in part to more efficient task launching and scheduling.
 As the result sets get larger, Impala becomes bottlenecked on the ability to persist the results back to disk.
-Nonetheless, since the last interation of the benchmark Impala has improved its performance in materialzing these large result-sets to disk.
+Nonetheless, since the last iteration of the benchmark Impala has improved its performance in materializing these large result-sets to disk.

 Tez sees about a 40% improvement over Hive in these queries.
 This is in part due to the container pre-warming and reuse, which cuts down on JVM initialization time.